 Citizens of the World Charter School 2 Crown Heights

-The Neighborhood Improvement Association hosts the after school program, where students can participate in enrichment classes like yoga and drama, or get homework help.
+The Neighborhood Improvement Association hosts the after school program, where students can participate in free classes such as yoga and drama, or get homework help.

-Admissions: Lottery with preference to siblings and District 17 residents.
-(Sabrina Alli, March 2014; principal update 2016)
+ADMISSIONS: Lottery with preference to siblings and District 17 residents.
+(Lydie Raschka, phone interview and school data, November 2017)